mco-gh/quizaic/README.md

 1. Run `./scripts/setup.sh` to initialize everything and deploy the api and ui to cloud run.

 2. Run `./scripts/configure_auth.sh` to setup OAuth credentials and secrets needed for users to log into the application.

-## Populate and Configure Firestore Database

 The `setup.sh` script automatically initializes your Cloud Firestore database but if you ever need to reset the database to its initial state, you can run `./scripts/reset_db.sh` from the project level.

+## Configure Firebase Authentication and Rules

-On the [Firebase Console](https://console.firebase.google.com/), add your project, then add Cloud Firestore, and setup the following rules under the `Rules` tab:
+On the [Firebase Console](https://console.firebase.google.com/) do the following steps:

+1. Click the "Add Project" button and select your project.
+2. Add Cloud Firestore by clicking the "Cloud Firestore" card.

+   a.
+Select the "Rules" tab.
+   b.
+Paste the following rules into the text edit box and click the "Publish" button.

 ```
 rules_version = '2';

 service cloud.firestore {
   match /databases/{database}/documents {
-    match /quizzes/{quiz} {
+    match /generators/{generator} {
       allow list: if true;
     }
-    match /generators/{generator} {
+    match /quizzes/{quiz} {
       allow list: if true;
     }
+    match /sessions/{session} {
+      allow list, get: if true;
     }
+    match /results/{result} {
+      allow list, get: if true;
     }
+  }
+}
 ```
-These rules allow apps to get real-time updates whenever the quizzes and generators collections change.

-Mete: The authentication part in Firebase Console is not clear at all.
-Questions
-1. Is email/password and Google OAuth both needed?
-We should be clear on what's needed.
-2. I added ui app's Cloud Run's url to the domain list but still OAuth with Google did not work Also on the [Firebase Console](https://console.firebase.google.com/), select "Authentication", then "Get Started", and add the authentication types you want to support (I use email/password and Google).
-Under `Authentication`->`Settings`->`Authorized Domains`, add the domains for any web apps you want to use authentication services.
+1. Configure authentication by selecting the "Authentication" tab.

+    a.
+Click the "Get started" button.
+    b.
+Click the "Set signin method" button.
+    c.
+Click the "Google" button under "Additional Providers".
+    d.
+Click the "Enable" slider and the "Save" button.
+    e.
+Select the "Settings" tab.
+    f.
+Select the "Authorized Domains" tab.
+    g.
+Add the domain name corresponding to your deployed ui service on Cloud Run.

 ## Verify Setup

 Connect to the ui URL given by the output from the previous deployment script and verify the ui looks something like this:

 <img src="ui/assets/images/ui.png" height="300">